-Fitbit's 2017 smartwatch looks like the Blaze and tracks your workouts with GPS
+Fitbit's first smartwatch could launch without an app store, reports claim

 Fitbit’s apparently struggling to deliver a working smartwatch.
 According to Yahoo Finance, company engineers ran into problems making the smartwatch fully waterproof and the GPS functional.
 In one of the final prototypes, the GPS didn’t work because “the antennae wasn’t in the right place,” a source told the publication. “[The team] had to go back to the drawing board to redesign the product so the GPS got a strong signal.”

 Those and other production woes have forced Fitbit to push back the smartwatch’s release timeframe.
-It’s now expected to launch in the fall of 2017 instead of spring.
+It’s now expected to launch in the fall of 2017.

-Note: Update: Added report from Bloomberg concerning project struggles and the possibility that the app store will not be ready in time for launch.